JudicialCouncilOfCalifornia/courtyard/source/_patterns/03-organisms/sections/drawer/drawer--demo.md

-Drawer requires a `<footer>` element to enable fixed position on scroll.

 Place the drawer directly above your footer in your page markup.
+It should be a direct child of the body without additional wrapper divs.